 The Larder is the kind of place you end up at when the text thread started at 10am with “Holy sh*t, I need food RN.”
 It’s casual enough that you can show up in stretchy pants (so it at least looks like you did something other than complain about your hangover this morning), and you’ll also be able to get coffee into your system in record time.
 The breakfast toast with avocado, harissa, prosciutto, and poached eggs has your name on it.

 People of Los Feliz: Messhall is always there for your weekend brunching needs.
 The space is big and sort of on its own on Los Feliz Blvd., so getting a seat is rarely a problem.
-More importantly, the menu is enormous and involves almost anything you could want for a comfort food brunch, from pancakes and omelettes to a beet salad and (for an unknown reason) hot wings.
+More importantly, the menu is enormous and involves almost anything you could want from a comfort food brunch, from pancakes and omelettes to a beet salad and (for an unknown reason) hot wings.
 Hike it all off in Griffith Park afterwards.
 Or, you know, just get another round.